levitation-opensource/DataAnonymiser/README.md

 # DataAnonymiser

 This software anonymises data inside text files and CSV-like files.
 It removes various sorts of personally identifiable information.
 Each removed part is replaced with a suitable generic text, depending on the type of removed data.

 Currently English and Russian languages are supported.
 Russian works both with Cyrillic and Latin characters.

+The language is automatically detected.
+In case of CSV-like files, the language of each cell is detected separately.
+Therefore multi-language CSV-like files are supported.

 ## Example input and output files